Best Places to Watch Australian Sport in Sydney

 Like AFL, rugby union is a game of the mid-19th century and has had a long history in Australia.
 Often associated with private schools and the middle class, union does not get as much attention in Australia as its salt-of-the-earth cousin rugby league.
 However, the game is still played and watched in great numbers across the country.

-Where to watch Rugby Union in Sydney
+Where to watch a Rugby Union game in Sydney

 Visitors to Sydney can watch a game of the city-wide semi-professional Shute Shield throughout the winter months or a game of the world popular Super Rugby competition, with the local Waratahs playing regular home games between February and July.